Synchronized coherent charge oscillations in coupled double quantum dots: Abstract

 \section{Abstract}

-We study coherent oscillations in double quantum dots tunnel-coupled to metallic leads by means of full counting statistics of electron transport.
+We study coherent charge oscillations in double quantum dots tunnel-coupled to metallic leads.
 If two such systems are coupled by Coulomb interaction, there are in total six (instead of only two) oscillation modes of the entangled system with interaction-dependent oscillation frequencies.
 By tuning the bias voltage, one can engineer decoherence such that only one of the six modes, in which the charge oscillations in both double quantum dots become synchronized in antiphase, is singled out.
 We suggest to use waiting-time distributions and the $g^{(2)}$-correlation function to detect the common frequency and the phase locking.